Sage-Bionetworks/Agora/README.md

  │   └──start-mongo.sh                * shell script to start the MongoDB
  │
  ├──src/                              * source files that will be compiled to javascript
- |   ├──main.browser.ts               * entry file for browser environment
+ |   ├──main.ts                       * entry file for browser environment
  │   │
  |   ├──index.html                    * Index.html: where we generate our index page
  │   │